This Swiss pioneer continues to set the pace.

 International Arbitration Group

-Schellenberg Wittmer’s International Arbitration Group is composed of leading specialists with the experience and expertise necessary to provide representation at the highest level in a broad range of complex commercial cases.
+Schellenberg Wittmer’s International Arbitration Group is composed of leading specialists with the experience and expertise necessary to provide representation at the highest level in a broad range of disputes.

 We are recognised as one of the pre-eminent arbitration groups in Switzerland and among the top arbitration practices globally.